Labor Day, on the first Monday in September, is a U.S. holiday that honors workers and the labor movement. It’s also the popular end of summer.

 Labor Day Began in New York City

-The first Labor Day celebration was a parade in Union Square in 1882.
+The first Labor Day celebration was a parade organized by the Central Labor Union in Union Square on September 5, 1882.